Former team members

 Nina Walter completed her MSt (Res) degree with the School of History at St Andrews in 2019-20.
 Historical research into the early stages of the Esperanto movement in Europe perfectly combines Nina’s interests in culture, history, and languages.
 She is a qualified English Language Teacher, who has lived and worked in four different countries: Poland, UAE, Oman, and UK.

-Between Nations and Empires.
+Between nations and empires.
 Esperanto in Poland, 187-1939

-The thesis investigates the various roles Esperanto played in pre-1939 Poland and examined different attitudes surrounding this new, Warsaw-born language at its peak.
+The thesis the various roles Esperanto played in pre-1939 Poland and examined different attitudes surrounding this new, Warsaw-born language at its peak.
 Contrary to the existing research, which tends to stress the cosmopolitan aspect of the Esperanto movement, the thesis argues that Esperanto in Poland was not necessarily a path to a-national unity, but rather a platform to celebrate and promote Polishness on an international stage.